Brain Injury and Concussion Rehabilitation

-The Brain Injury Rehabilitation Program is led by our Chief Medical Officer Dr. Maryanne Henderson, and includes state-of-the-art facilities and comprehensive, individualized, family-centered services provided by an expert treatment team led by highly-experienced physicians.
+The Brain Injury Rehabilitation Program includes state-of-the-art facilities and comprehensive, individualized, family-centered services provided by an expert treatment team led by highly-experienced physicians.
 Our Brain Injury Rehabilitation Program received specialty accreditation by the Commission on Accreditation of Rehabilitation Facilities (CARF)--demonstrating that our Brain Injury Rehabilitation Program maintains the highest measurable standards and accountability.

 - Specially designed pediatric treatment rooms

 - Therapeutic Garden